habco123/Projekt-BDS/README.md

 ```
 ### Goal
 My goal is to make app where user can buy books, user can create account where
-he can set up his info like address, contact and name and he can see his order history
+he can set up his info like address, contact and name and he can see his order history.
+His information are stored in database, password is stored safely via argon2